The Hon. J.M.A. LENSINK (14:34): I seek leave to make an explanation before asking a

-A question to the Minister for Police in his capacity as chair of the Ice Taskforce.
+question of the Minister for Police, in his capacity as chair of the Ice Taskforce.

 1. When did the campaign that was launched last May end?

 3. As a result, how many dealers were dobbed in and how much was paid as rewards

 The Hon.
 P. MALINAUSKAS (Minister for Police, Minister for Correctional Services,

 Minister for Emergency Services, Minister for Road Safety) (14:35): I thank the honourable